ratify-project/ratify/docs/examples/ratify-verify-azure-cmd.md

-# Ratify on Azure: Enforce only signed images are allowed to be deployed on AKS with Notation and Ratify
+# Enforce only signed images are allowed to be deployed on AKS with Notation and Ratify

+The Azure Key Vault (AKV) is used to store a signing key that can be utilized by Notation with the Notation AKV plugin (azure-kv) to sign and verify container images and other artifacts.
+The Azure Container Registry (ACR) allows you to store and distribute signed images with signatures.

-The signed images enable users to assure deployments are built from a trusted entity and verify artifact hasn't been tampered with since their creation.
-It also ensures integrity and authenticity before the user pulls an artifact into any environment and avoid attacks.
+The signed containers enable users to assure deployments are built from a trusted entity and verify artifact hasn't been tampered with since their creation.
+The signed artifact ensures integrity and authenticity before the user pulls an artifact into any environment and avoid attacks.

-This article walks you through an end-to-end user workflow of validating and enforcing only signed images are allow`    ed to be deployed on AKS with Notation and Ratify.
+This article walks you through an end-to-end workflow of validating and enforcing only signed images are allowed to be deployed on AKS with Notation and Ratify.

 In this article:

 * Create and store a signing certificate in Azure Key Vault
 * Sign a container image with notation